Antique Hutch Makeover + Fabric "Wallpaper" Back

-I waxed with BB Frösch Clear Premium Finishing Wax.
-This is my go to for ANY antique.
+I sealed the piece for protection with BB Frösch Clear Premium Finishing Wax.
+This is my go-to for ANY antique.
 To me, this is a more authentic finish since the poly urethane and poly acrylic finishes of today didn’t exist back then.
 Besides, I think wax just looks softer and prettier.

 For the fabric back, I used a decorator fabric I snagged on clearance at Hobby Lobby for just $7.

-Turning any fabric into “wallpaper” is not only SUPER EASY, if you ever get tired of it, the fabric is really easy to remove.
-This works for fabric on walls, too!
+Turning any fabric into “wallpaper” is SUPER EASY and, if you ever get tired of it, the fabric is really easy to remove.
+This works perfectly for fabric on walls, too!

 Whisk together 1/4 C Corn starch with about 1/4 water

-Add mixture to 2 c boiling water and whisk until mixture thicken
+Add mixture to 2 c boiling water and whisk until mixture thickens

 Remove from heat and allow to cool